nhubaotruong/league-of-legends-linux-garena-script/README.md

 ## Fixes for when a new LOL patch broke the game [`here`](./fixes/README.md)
 ---
-## For the old python script, checkout branch [`main-python`](https://github.com/nhubaotruong/league-of-legends-linux-garena-script/tree/main-python).
-This is now using an AppImage file (bash script inside) for zero dependency
----
 ## Please note that you are using this project on your own discretion, we don't hold any responsibility for any actions taken on you/on your account
 ---
 ## Those who cannot start LOL after the 11.17 update check here: [Update to newer wine-lol version](#update-new-wine-lol)